NDIS Behaviour Support · Glen Huntly 3163

 • An Interim Behaviour Support Plan where urgent safety strategies are needed before a full assessment is complete

-City of Glen Eira falls within the Melbourne South East NDIS planning region — one of the highest-utilisation areas in Victoria.
+City of Glen Eira falls within the NDIS Bayside Peninsula region.
 Behaviour Support is commonly funded under Capacity Building — Improved Daily Living.
+Local Area Coordination for Glen Huntly is provided by your allocated Local Area Coordinator.
 We support plan-managed and self-managed participants:

 • Plan Managed — your plan manager handles all invoicing; no out-of-pocket payments